verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] The body and self become projects, not for health or flourishing, but for marketability within a sexualized economy.
 - [ ] had a bad day but i’m badder
 - [ ] Kids are great.
 I used to be one.
+- [ ] the only time I beg is to differ